dr-ruminski/VMW/README.md

 const char* password = "yourpasswordToAP";
 ```

 Compile the code and upload to any instance of ESP 8266.
 You can also use node mcu.
-In logs you will find a given IP address that will be used by the client application.
+In logs you will find a given IP address that will be used by a client application.

 Next, in order to run a vibro motor with e.g. 3.3V mounted on an index finger, an AR or VR application should call HTTP GET method with the following pattern:
 ```